 While policies are available to those over 60, options become more limited, and terms become shorter.
 For example, based on our research, a 61-year-old female who wishes to take out a policy lasting 30 years will struggle via mainstream sources.
 Compare the Market only allowed us to input a 29-year term, as the insurers they work with do not offer mainstream life insurance for those over 90.

 All other things being equal, our search this time yielded only one result for a policy, costing more than £100 per month and offering a payout of £100,000 if the insured person dies within 29 years.
-Lowering the term to 20 years yielded more results and premiums of around £50, but there was still far less choice than the previous example.
+Lowering the term to 20 years yielded more results and premiums of around £50.
+However, there was still far less choice than the previous example.

-Insurance is more expensive and harder to come by in this age bracket, but there are still affordable options available to those seeking cover.
+Insurance is more expensive and harder to come by in this age bracket.
+However, affordable options are still available to those seeking cover.

 Life insurance for over 70s